Last updated on May 28th, 2025 at 05:17 pm

 Pros

-- These seats have a big space infront of them and great view through the side window too
+- These seats have a big space in front of them.

 Cons